 Among the Czech prisoners the tunes and sketches of The Liberated Theatre of Voskovec and Werich were very popular; one lyric Franci sang often was: ‘The world is ours; There’s room for everyone, and on the ruins of the ghetto we will laugh’.
 It was a favourite adapted and paraphrased for Terezin.
 Franci would also hum the works of favourite composers Bach, Mozart and Beethoven, and Verdi and Puccini arias.

 She took one day at a time and clung to the conviction that she would get through whatever happened.

 Franci often referred to the concentration camps as her ‘university’, where she had received a unique education in human behaviour.
 Her greatest concern was that due to human nature, what happened to her could happen again in a different form, to anyone, anywhere in the world.

-She would have been dismayed but not devastated by Covid-19.
+She would have been dismayed but not devastated by Covid-19 and lockdown.
 She would have told her children and grandchildren that they had to pay attention and never lose hope that they’d get through it.
 I am finding her legacy invaluable now.

 The actor and activist on her memoir Unfinished, what she loved reading as a child, and the books she most often gives as gifts.

 The former First Lady's memoir, Becoming, will be published as a ‘Younger Readers‘ edition and in paperback this spring